Vercel / Next.js

 |---|---|---|---|

-apiKey | string | required | Your Inception Agents API key |
+apiKey | string | required | Your Inception Agents API key (also the per-tenant signing key) |

-excludePaths | string[] | [] | URL path prefixes to skip entirely (no detection, no optimization) |
+excludePaths | string[] | ['/api/', '/_next/'] | URL path prefixes to skip detection (trace cookies are still written). |

 detectionThreshold | number | 0.7 | Minimum confidence score (0-1) to classify a visitor as an AI agent.
 Below this threshold, requests pass through as human. |

-cacheMaxAge | number | 3600 | Cache TTL in seconds for optimized content served to agents |
+cacheMaxAge | number | 300 | Cache TTL in seconds for Tier-1 / optimized content served to agents. |

-enableLlmsTxt | boolean | true | Serve auto-generated /llms.txt |
+enableLlmsTxt | boolean | true | Serve auto-generated /llms.txt. |

-enableJsonLd | boolean | true | Inject enriched JSON-LD structured data into agent responses |
+enableJsonLd | boolean | true | Inject enriched JSON-LD structured data into agent responses. |

-enableAgentCard | boolean | true | Serve /.well-known/agent.json agent capability card |
+enableAgentCard | boolean | true | Serve /.well-known/agent.json agent capability card. |

 What Happens After Deployment